Training Invertible Linear Layers through Rank-One Perturbations: P Updates: Preserving Properties through Perturbations

 In a first attempt, we integrate P$^4$Inv layers with \textit{RealNVP} coupling layers by substituting the simple coordinate swaps with general linear layers (see Figure \ref{fig:bgarchitecture} in Appendix \ref{sec:trainbg}).
 Fixed coordinate swaps span a tiny subset of $\mathrm{O}(n)$.
 In contrast, P$^4$Inv can express all of $\mathrm{GL}(n)$.
 We thus expect more expressivity with the help of better mixing.
 The parameter matrix $\mA$ is initialized with a permutation matrix.
 Note that the P$^4$ training is applied exclusively to the P$^4$Inv layers rather than all parameters.

 \paragraph{Nonlinear invertible layer} In a second attempt, we follow the approach of \cite{gresele2020relative} and stack P$^4$Inv layers with intermediate bijective nonlinear activation functions.
-Here we use the elementwise Bent identity which is a $\mathbb{R}$-diffeomorphism:
+Here we use the elementwise Bent identity